kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 ```

 ## Translating `kubectl` commands to HTTP Requests
-When you run a `kubectl` command, `kubectl` sends an HTTP request as a string of JSON.
+When you run a `kubectl` command, `kubectl` sends an HTTP request as a string of JSON to the Kubernetes API.

 If you need to review (or learn for the first time!) how HTTP requests are formatted, I recommend [Anatomy of an HTTP Request](https://betterprogramming.pub/the-anatomy-of-an-http-request-728a469ecba9) by Patrick Devine.